The Production planning -> Manufacturing orders section displays a list of all manufacturing orders (MO), including service and repair orders.

 - Delete the order and schedule it again.

-If one order is rescheduled, this will not automatically reschedule the whole production calendar.
+Note that if one order is rescheduled, this will not automatically reschedule the whole production calendar.
 It's worth to keep in mind that while often times it is good to reschedule, it's still not wise or necessary in every case:

 - From the perspective of gathering feedback, it's okay to finish at other times, or in another order.
 This is vital information that can be used for better planning in the future.